How much does mentoring cost?

 What if I pay for a workshop and cannot attend it?

-You will automatically be rescheduled for the next available class, but contact our Administrative Assistant at 303-844-3985 to confirm your schedule.
+You will automatically be rescheduled for the next available class, but email our Administrative Manager at email@example.com to confirm your schedule.

 Can you help me get a business loan?